Install Varnish Cache with Nginx on AlmaLinux 9 | Best Guide

 Steps To Install Varnish Cache with Nginx on AlmaLinux 9

-To install Varnish for Nginx, you must log in to your server as a non-root user with sudo privileges and set up a basic firewall.
+To set up the Nginx Varnish Cache on AlmaLinux 9, you must log in to your server as a non-root user with sudo privileges and set up a basic firewall.
 To do this, you can follow this guide on Initial Server Setup with AlmaLinux 9.

 Also, you need Nginx installed on your server.
 You can visit the installation part of this guide on How To Install Nginx on AlmaLinux 9.